Delay Adjustment

 To further ensure that rates and trends derived from a February submission are as accurate as possible, a second step was conducted limiting the registries that meet a certain specified criteria, including (1) having sufficient historical February data; (2) meeting a completeness threshold; and (3) with consistent historical ratios of the initial February to subsequent November case counts for recent diagnosis years.

-For the full set of SEER 21 registries, 4 of the newest registries (Illinois, New York, Idaho, and Texas) were evaluated to determine if they have sufficient history of February submissions to conduct delay modeling, and for the first time, three of the four newer registries have a sufficient history of February submissions to estimate delay-adjusted rates.
+For the full set of SEER 21 registries, four of the newest registries (Illinois, New York, Idaho, and Texas) were evaluated to determine if they had a sufficient history of February submissions to conduct delay modeling.
+As of 2026 February, all four registries have sufficient history to estimate delay-adjusted rates.

-Completeness is a data quality measure used as part of the SEER Data Quality Program (DQP).
-It is measured by computing an expected count for each registry estimated by projecting counts of cases from the series of initial November submissions (which occurs 22 months after a calendar year ends) for an additional year and then comparing this expected count to what is observed.
-The observed to expected case count ratio is called the "completeness measure" and the DQP standard is 95% for the subsequent February submission, and 98% for the subsequent November submission.
-The completeness ratio is computed for each of the SEER 21 registries that have sufficient historical February submission data, and registries which do not meet a 95% completeness threshold are eliminated from consideration.
-While 95% will remain the DQP standard, in future years the threshold for including registries in the preliminary estimates may vary based on further evaluation.
+Completeness is a data quality measure used within the SEER Data Quality Program (DQP).
+It is calculated by computing an expected count for each registry--estimated by projecting case counts from the series of initial November submissions (which occurs 22 months after the end of a calendar year) for an additional year-- and then comparing this expected count to the observed count.
+The observed-to-expected ratio is called the "completeness measure."
+The DQP standards are 95% for the subsequent February submission and 98% for the following November submission.
+The completeness ratio is computed for each of the SEER 21 registries with sufficient historical February submission data; registries that do not meet the 95% threshold are excluded from consideration.
+While 95% remains the DQP standard, the threshold for including registries in preliminary estimates may vary in future years based on further evaluation.

-Additionally, to ensure delay factors for each registry do not exhibit too much year-to-year variation, the initial February and subsequent November submissions of case count for each diagnosis year for recent diagnosis years should not display too much discrepancy.
-For each diagnosis year we calculate the ratio of the case count from the first February submission (14 months after the diagnosis year has ended) to the case count from the first November submission (22 months after the diagnosis year has ended) for each registry.
-The average of these ratios calculated from the past six diagnosis years (2017-2022) needs to be greater than 90% and standard deviation less than .05.
-Registries that did not meet these thresholds was excluded from the analysis.
+Statistical modeling to derive delay adjustment factors depends analyzing how quickly cases accumulate for prior diagnosis years.
+Therefore, to ensure delay factors for each registry do not exhibit too much year-to-year variation, the initial February and subsequent November submissions of case count for each diagnosis year for recent diagnosis years should not display too much discrepancy.
+For each diagnosis year we calculate the ratio of the case count from the first February submission (14 months after the diagnosis year has ended) to the case count from the first November submission (22 months after the end of the diagnosis year) for each registry.
+The average of these ratios calculated from the past six diagnosis years (2018-2023) needs to be greater than 90% and standard deviation less than .05.
+Registries that did not meet these thresholds were excluded from the analysis.